 The restaurant also sources many products from local farmers, including the iconic collard greens and poultry for crispy + buttery fried chicken, which plays a major role in the delicious consistency of what ends up on your plate.
 This country cookin’ hub feeds 12,000 mouths a day, 14,000 on Sundays, and has seen many famous faces over the years—from Mitt Romney to Martha Stewart.
-And as Columbia has expanded as a tourist destination over the years, this family restaurant has followed suite.
+And as Columbia has expanded as a tourist destination over the years, this family restaurant has followed suit.
 But Lizard’s Thicket’s place as an OG Columbia restaurant + true institution of the city is not to be overlooked.
 “Columbia is growing and we’re so excited about it,” said Krisnow.
 “But, we’re also excited [to be considered] a Columbia staple.”
 Whether you’re visiting the Zoo, the State Museum or embarking on a self-guided brewery tour, there’s surely a Lizard’s Thicket nearby when it’s time to chow down.
 A Columbia staple, indeed.

 A cozy country tavern in the heart of Five Points where you can enjoy a CFS (country fried steak) or the iconic Arkansas Traveler.
 Keep an eye out of for the man in the bathtub up on the roof.
 Yep, you read that correctly.